Automattic/vip-block-data-api/README.md

     ![Plugin activation][media-plugin-activate]

-## Usage
+## APIs

-The VIP Block Data API plugin provides a REST endpoint for reading post block data as JSON.
+The VIP Block Data API plugin provides two types of APIs to use - REST and GraphQL.
+The Block Data API [uses server-side registered blocks][wordpress-block-metadata-php-registration] to determine block attributes.
+Refer to the **[Client-side blocks](#client-side-blocks)** section for more information about client-side block support limitations.

+### REST

+There is no extra setup necessary for the REST API.
+It is ready to use out of the box.

+#### Usage

 The REST URL is located at:

 ```js
 /wp-json/vip-block-data-api/v1/posts/<post_id>/blocks